 Dr. Frederick J. Kaskel is an internationally recognized clinical investigator and educator in pediatric nephrology.
-He is a Professor and Vice Chairman of Pediatrics and Director of Pediatric Nephrology at the Albert Einstein College of Medicine of Yeshiva University.
-He is a Past President of the American Society of Pediatric Nephrology and the Congress President of the 15th Scientific Congress of the International Pediatric Nephrology Association.
+He is a professor and the Vice Chairman of Pediatrics and Director of Pediatric Nephrology at the Albert Einstein College of Medicine of Yeshiva University.
+He is a past president of the American Society of Pediatric Nephrology and the Congress President of the 15th Scientific Congress of the International Pediatric Nephrology Association.

-He received his doctorate in Physiology and Medical Degree from the University of Cincinnati College of Medicine and trained in Pediatrics and Pediatric Nephrology at Montefiore Medical Center and Albert Einstein College of Medicine, respectively.
+He received his doctorate in physiology and medical degree from the University of Cincinnati College of Medicine, and trained in pediatrics and pediatric nephrology at Montefiore Medical Center and the Albert Einstein College of Medicine, respectively.
 Dr. Kaskel is a past recipient of an NIH National Research Service Award.
-Prior to returning to Montefiore Medical Center and the Albert Einstein College of Medicine, he was a tenured Professor of Pediatrics at the State University of New York at Stony Brook.
+Prior to returning to Montefiore Medical Center and the Albert Einstein College of Medicine, he was a tenured professor of pediatrics at the State University of New York at Stony Brook.

-Dr. Kaskel’s research interests range from basic science contributions in developmental renal physiology and mechanisms of renal toxicity and hypertension, to clinical and translational research in the etiologies and treatment of progressive kidney diseases associated with nephrotic sydnrome and hypertension.
-His current research is aimed at preventing the epidemic of obesity and cardiovascular risk factors and hypertension.
-He has received continuous research support from the National Institutes of Health and directs the Training Program in Pediatric Nephrology that prepares new physician investigators for careers in Pediatric Nephrology.
+Dr. Kaskel’s research interests range from basic science contributions in developmental renal physiology and mechanisms of renal toxicity and hypertension to clinical and translational research in the etiologies and treatment of progressive kidney diseases associated with Nephrotic Syndrome and hypertension.
+His current research is aimed at preventing the epidemic of obesity and examining cardiovascular risk factors and hypertension.
+He has received continuous research support from the National Institutes of Health and directs the pediatric nephrology training program that prepares new physician investigators for careers in pediatric nephrology.

-He published over 100 peer-reviewed articles, book chapters, and co-edited a major textbook on Fluids and Electrolytes in Pediatrics.
-He has numerous collaborations nationally and internationally and is expanding the communications between pediatric nephrology basic and clinical investigators worldwide.
-He currently plays a major role representing the Department of Pediatrics in the Einstein’s prestigious Clinical Translational Science Award.
+He has published over 100 peer-reviewed articles and book chapters, and co-edited a major textbook on fluids and electrolytes in pediatrics.
+He has academically collaborated both nationally and internationally, and is expanding the communications between pediatric nephrology investigators worldwide.
+He currently plays a major role representing the Department of Pediatrics in the Albert Einstein School of Medicine’s prestigious Clinical Translational Science Award.